-How Much Power Can the BMW N20 Handle
+How Much Horsepower Can the BMW N20 Produce?

 Since the initial release of the N54 in 2007, BMW has earned a reputation for building a line-up of turbocharged engines that are capable of significant power gains with a tune and basic bolt-ons.
 The N20 was BMW’s first turbocharged, direct-injected 4-cylinder engine.
 From the factory the strongest version of the N20, found in 28i variants, is rated at 241hp and 258tq.
 However, real world dyno testing suggests those numbers are slightly underrated with the engine producing similar numbers to the wheels.
 Depending on the assumed drive-train loss, this would put the N20 in the ballpark of 275hp and 290tq at the crank.
 A stout performance for a stock 4-cylinder, however, as we know with almost any turbocharged engine, there is a lot of untapped power that some basic mods can unleash.
 Though, the question is – can the stock components handle the newfound power?